 Bracewell has one of the nation’s premier litigation practices.
 For more than 70 years, our lawyers have handled almost every type of commercial dispute in venues throughout the country and the world.
 Every case is important to us.
 Every issue that matters to our clients matters to us.
 In building our much-celebrated practice, we have earned the respect of judges, arbitrators, colleagues, and opponents.

-Our outstanding courtroom advocacy, creative thinking and grit continue to receive extraordinary recognition.
-Chambers USA (2018) characterized us as a “fast-growing litigation bench with a reputation for creative approaches to disputes both before and in trial for a range of major corporate clients.”
+Our outstanding courtroom advocacy, creative thinking and grit continuously receives extraordinary recognition.
+In 2019, we were named Commercial Litigation Firm of the Year at the inaugural Chambers USA Texas Awards.
+Chambers USA (2019) commended our “deep bench with a reputation for creative approaches to disputes.”
 Texas Lawyer named our team the Large Law Firm Litigation Department of the Year in 2017.
 Legal 500 (2016) called us a “litigation powerhouse,” noting our “broad range of high-value disputes.”
 Law360 (2016) likewise recognized our leading litigation practice, naming us to its inaugural list of Litigation Powerhouses, which identified the top 50 litigation practices in the nation.
 Law360 (2016) further highlighted Bracewell as being part of an “elite group” of only five firms with fewer than 200 litigation attorneys included on its list of “litigation heavyweights.”

 Over the last 30 years, we have designed Bracewell to be an oil and gas projects law firm.
 We handle a wide variety of large and small clients involved in the oil and gas value chain, including upstream exploration and development companies; oilfield service businesses; pipeline, storage and terminals companies; refining and chemicals companies; commercial banks, trading houses, investors and private equity investors involved in oil and gas; and investment banks, other intermediaries and strategic advisors to oil and gas companies and investors.
 Bracewell has developed targeted practices, such as regulatory, environment, tax, intellectual property, and strategic communications, to serve the oil and gas industry.
 Our industry focus enables us to maintain cutting-edge experience and in-depth knowledge of the commercial, legal and regulatory challenges faced by our clients, so that we can provide the most effective legal solutions to facilitate transactions and resolve disputes.